racker/salus-event-engine-common/README.md

 Environment variables of Event Engine Management and Ingest pods need to have
 - `EVENT_DISCOVERY_KUBERNETESSTRATEGY_APIURL`: typically `https://kubernetes` for in-cluster access
-- `EVENT_DISCOVERY_KUBERNETESSTRATEGY_SERVICENAME`: the name of the kapacitor headless service described above
+- `EVENT_DISCOVERY_KUBERNETESSTRATEGY_SERVICENAME`: the name of the kapacitor headless service described above (ie. kapacitorsvc)

 The Event Engine application pods (ingest and management) will need a `serviceAccountName` assigned that has the following role:

 ```yaml